The fall semester is almost here… let’s continue to stay safe!

 - People may wear a mask based on personal preference, or as informed by their personal level of risk.

-- KN95 or KF94 masks are strongly encouraged.
+- When needed, KN95 or KF94 masks are strongly encouraged.

 - Disposable surgical masks are available at Masking Stations throughout campus.
 Locations include Lehman Library, Reisner Dining Hall, the CUB information desk, Ship Rec and the COVID Office.

-- Individuals with COVID-19 symptoms, those who have received a positive test result within the last 10 days, or those exposed to someone with COVID-19 are required to wear a mask.
+- Individuals with COVID-19 symptoms and those who have received a positive test result within the last 10 days are required to wear a mask.

 - Students, faculty, and staff must adhere to masking requirements when traveling to high-risk areas outside of Cumberland County.

-- Individuals traveling to campus from high-risk areas must also continue masking when indoors.
-Please refer to the COVID-19 Community Level for updated information on counties across the U.S.
+- Please refer to the COVID-19 Community Level for updated information on counties across the U.S.

 - Should we see an increase in positive cases in our area, the indoor masking requirement may be reinstated at any time with timely notification will be sent out to all members of the campus community.